krisprice/ipnet/README.md

 [![Build Status](https://travis-ci.org/krisprice/ipnet.svg?branch=master)](https://travis-ci.org/krisprice/ipnet)

-Nearing 1.0 release, feedback and requests are very welcome.
-Just open an [issue on GitHub] or email me.

-This module provides types and methods for working with IPv4 and IPv6 network addresses, commonly called IP prefixes.
-Its design aligns to and makes use of the existing `IpAddr`, `Ipv4Addr`, and `Ipv6Addr` types provided in Rust's standard library.
-It only uses Rust's stable features,so it's guaranteed to compile with the stable toolchain.

-The module also includes some traits that extend `Ipv4Addr` and `Ipv6Addr` with methods for `Add`, `Sub`, `BitAnd`, and `BitOr` operations.
+This module provides types and useful methods for working with IPv4 and IPv6 network addresses, commonly called IP prefixes.
+The new `IpNet`, `Ipv4Net`, and `Ipv6Net` types build on the existing `IpAddr`, `Ipv4Addr`, and `Ipv6Addr` types already provided in Rust's standard library and align to their design to stay consistent.
+The module also provides useful traits that extend `Ipv4Addr` and `Ipv6Addr` with methods for `Add`, `Sub`, `BitAnd`, and `BitOr` operations.

+The module is guaranteed to compile using the stable toolchain.
+Testing is fairly extensive, and contained in test modules or the doctests.
+Please file an [issue on GitHub] if you have any problems, feedback, or requests.

 Read the [documentation] for the full details.
 And find it on [Crates.io].